jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

   (b) advise the Minister that it makes no recommendation for appointment or reappointment in that particular case.

 ### 8A Salary and allowances of Principal Disputes Referee
+[Repealed]

+### 9 Remuneration of Principal Disputes Referee and Referees
-(1) The Principal Disputes Referee is to be paid such remuneration as may from time to time be fixed by the Remuneration Authority.
-(2) Travelling allowances and travelling expenses are to be paid to the Principal Disputes Referee in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act apply accordingly.
+(1) The Principal Disputes Referee and each Referee— (a) must be paid a salary, or a fee, or an allowance, at the rate determined by the Remuneration Authority; and (b) must be paid any additional allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951.

-### 9 Salary and allowances
+(2) Expenses may be incurred, without further appropriation than this section, to meet the salaries, fees, or allowances determined under subsection (1)﻿(a).
-There shall be paid to every Referee, out of money appropriated by Parliament for the purpose, remuneration by way of fees, salary, and allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly as if a Referee were a member of a statutory board within the meaning of that Act.
+(3) For the purposes of subsection (1)﻿(b), the Fees and Travelling Allowances Act 1951 applies as if the Principal Disputes Referee and each Referee were a member of a statutory Board as defined in section 2 of that Act.

 ## Part 2 — Jurisdiction, functions, and orders of Tribunal